-Clear communication is important when an organisation undergoes any major change or has to make a difficult decision.
+Clear communication is important when an organisation undergoes any major change or must make a difficult decision.

-Seek legal and auditors’ advice as soon as you can.
-It’s vitally important to seek this support to know what your options are before any decisions are made.
+It’s vitally important to seek legal and auditor’s advice as soon as you can to know what your options are before any decisions are made.
 Your Local Authority might be able provide this pro bono.

 Communication with the workforce

-Understand what the things are you are telling staff and volunteers about – e.g. processes, timescales, anything that is not negotiable - record what information has been shared.
+- Understand what things you’re telling staff and volunteers about – e.g., processes, timescales, anything that is not negotiable.
+Record what information has been shared.

-Where can the staff and volunteers have an opportunity to input/ be involved – for example, the way some things might happen, any work to capture the story of the organisation, place and people before closing.
+- Can the staff and volunteers have an opportunity to input/ be involved?
+For example, in closure processes or capturing the story of the organisation, place, and people before it closes.

-Be open about why the decision has been made to close.
+- Be transparent about why the decision has been made to close.

-If you are a large organisation, the role of line managers is crucial in communication as is staff and volunteers' experience of the process – so make sure your line managers are well-informed and supported.
+- If you’re a large organisation then the role of line managers is crucial in communication, so make sure line managers are well-informed and supported.

-Avoid an ‘us and them’ situation – governing body vs workforce; employed staff vs volunteers.
+- Avoid an ‘us and them’ situation, such as governing body vs workforce, or employed staff vs volunteers.

-Understanding the Kubler Ross Change Curve (similar to the grief cycle) will help with recognising and responding to the different reactions people will have to the information you are communicating.
+- Understanding the Kubler Ross Change Curve (similar to the grief cycle) will help with recognising and responding to the different reactions people will have to the information you’re communicating.

-Ensure you are aware of your organisation’s Redundancy Policy, if you have one.
-If you will be making employees redundant you should take advice as early as possible.
+Ensure you’re aware of your organisation’s Redundancy Policy, if you have one.
+If you’re making employees redundant you should take advice as early as possible.

-Although volunteers will not go through a formal redundancy process it is still important to support them well.
-For many people their volunteering work may play a significant role in their life, skills and wellbeing.
-Recognising and valuing their contribution will help support them as individuals and also influence your local community’s experience and support.
+Although volunteers will not go through a formal redundancy process it’s still important to support them well.
+For many people their volunteering work may play a significant role in their life, skills, and wellbeing.
+Recognising and valuing their contribution will help support them as individuals and influence your local community’s experience and support.